adnanmdd/Features/Laptop/README.md

 </p>

 <p>
     Machine Learning algorithms generally work with numerical data.
-However, real-world datasets often contain categorical values such as <strong>Preferred OS</strong>.One-Hot Encoding converts these categorical values into numerical vectors so they can be processed by machine learning models.
+However, real-world datasets often contain categorical values such as <strong>Preferred OS</strong>.
+One-Hot Encoding converts these categorical values into numerical vectors so they can be processed by machine learning models.
 </p>

 <h3>Applications of One-Hot Encoding</h3>